 You won’t be able to speak fluently if you aren’t confident enough.
 You have to be one of them and pretend to be a native speaker.
 Forget about your mistakes.
 Don’t bind yourself to a limit for you never know what your limit is.

 But, at the same time read a lot and call up what you have learned today.
 There is always something to learn anew.
 Believe me, you’ll continue to improve your skills if you just keep on practicing.

 6. Pay Equal Attention to All the Areas

 There are different areas of learning and speaking English fluently.
 These are reading, writing and speaking English.
-Other major aspects to proficiency in speaking English like a native include listening skill, vocabulary development and grammar.
+Other major aspects of proficiency in speaking English like a native include listening skills, vocabulary development, and grammar.

 Most of the beginners fail to pay equal attention to all the areas mentioned above.
 They tend to focus on two or three areas; specifically those they feel ease dealing with.
 Such habits would do no more than making them weaker in other areas.

 Just split your time and divide them among all the areas evenly for studying and practicing with equal attention.